scivision/PyLivestream/README.md

 The `[DEFAULT]` section has parameters that can be overridden for each site, if desired.

 * `screencap_origin`: origin (upper left corner) of screen capture region in pixels.
-* `screencap_res`: resolution of screen capture (area to capture, starting from origin)
+* `screencap_size`: resolution of screen capture (area to capture, starting from origin)
 * `screencap_fps`: frames/sec of screen capture
 * `video_kbps`: override automatic video bitrate in kbps

-* `audiofs`: audio sampling frequency.
+* `audio_rate`: audio sampling frequency.
 Typically 44100 Hz (CD quality).
 * `audio_bps`: audio data rate--**leave blank if you want no audio** (usually used for "file", to make an animated GIF in  post-processing)
 * `preset`: `veryfast` or `ultrafast` if CPU not able to keep up.

 Next are `sys.platform` specific parameters.

-Seek help in FFmpeg documentation, try capturing to a file first and then update [pylivestream.ini](./src/pylivestream/pylivestream.ini) for your `sys.platform`.
+Seek help in FFmpeg documentation, try capturing to a file first and then update ~/pylivestream.json for `sys.platform`.

 * exe: override path to desired FFmpeg executable.
 In case you have multiple FFmpeg versions installed (say, from Anaconda Python).

-Finally are the per-site parameters.
-The only thing you would possibly need to change here is the `server` for best performance for your geographic region.
-The included [pylivestream.ini](./src/pylivestream/pylivestream.ini) is with default servers for the Northeastern USA.

 ### Deduce inputs

-Each computer will need distinct pylivestream.ini device input parameters:
+Each computer will need distinct pylivestream.json device input parameters:

-* audiochan: audio device
+* audio_chan: audio device
-* webcamchan: webcam device
+* camera_chan: camera device
-* screenchan: desktop capture software port name
+* screen_chan: desktop capture software port name

 Loopback devices that let you "record what you hear" are operating system dependent.
 You may need to search documentation for your operating system to enable such a virtual loopback device.